mzndako/renmoney/readMe.md

 print(sortedArray)
 ```

 ## 3) Looking at the below code, write down the final values of A0, A1, ...An.
-Please explain the answers.
+Answer Explained
 >A0 = dict(zip(('a','b','c','d','e'),(1,2,3,4,5)))
 >
 >A1 = range(10)